w3c/wai-wcag-em/procedure.md

     2. Content from the different types of samples identified in [Step 2.3: Identify the Variety of Sample Types](#step2c);
     3. Content provided using the technologies identified in [Step 2.4: Identify Technologies Relied Upon](#step2d).

-<p class="note">An individual samples may reflect more than one of each of the criteria listed above.
+<p class="note">An individual sample may reflect more than one of each of the criteria listed above.
 For example, a single sample may be representative of a particular design layout, functionality, and technologies used.
 The purpose of this step is to have representation of the different types of samples, functionality, and technologies that occur on the digital product.
-Careful selection of these representative instances can significantly reduce the required sample size while maintaining appropriate representation of the entire digital product.
-The number of required instances of samples depends on the particular aspects of the digital product explained in the previous section, [factors influencing the sample size](#sample).</p>
+Careful selection of these representative instances can significantly reduce the required sample set size while maintaining appropriate representation of the entire digital product.
+The number of required instances of samples depends on the particular aspects of the digital product explained in the previous section, <a href="#sample">factors influencing the sample set size</a>.</p>

-#### Step 3.2: Include a Randomly Selected Sample {#step3b}
+#### Step 3.2: Include a Randomly Selected Sample Set {#step3b}

-<strong id="req3b">Methodology Requirement 3.2:</strong> Select a random sample, and include them for evaluation.
+<strong id="req3b">Methodology Requirement 3.2:</strong> Select a random sample set, and include them for evaluation.

-A randomly selected sample acts as an indicator to verify that the structured sample selected through the previous steps is sufficiently representative of the content provided on the website.
+A randomly selected sample set acts as an indicator to verify that the structured sample set selected through the previous steps is sufficiently representative of the content provided on the website.
 This is an important step to improve the confidence in the overall evaluation outcome  when the evaluation results from both selection approaches correlate.

-The number of samples to randomly select is **10% of the structured sample** selected through the previous steps.
-For example, if the structured sample selected for a digital product resulted in 80 samples, then the random sample size is 8 samples.
-(Note: The size of the structured sample is different than the size of the digital product.)
+The number of samples to randomly select is **10% of the structured sample set** selected through the previous steps.
+For example, if the structured sample set selected for a digital product resulted in 80 samples, then the random sample set size is 8 samples.
+(Note: The size of the structured sample set is different than the size of the digital product.)

-To perform this selection, randomly select unique samples from the target digital product that are not already part of the structured sample selected through the previous steps.
+To perform this selection, randomly select unique samples from the target digital product that are not already part of the structured sample set selected through the previous steps.
 Depending on the type of product and the access that an evaluator has for it there are different techniques that may need to be used for this selection.
 The evaluator may:

 *   Use a tool that will traverse the digital product and propose a list of randomly selected samples;
 *   Use a script that will generate a list of all samples available on a digital product, to select from;
 *   Manually list all pages, views, or screens in a the digital product and pick items from that list randomly;
-*   Use server logs, crawlers, search engines and other creative methods to get to a random sample.
+*   Use server logs, crawlers, search engines and other creative methods to get to a random sample set.

-Document the samples that were randomly selected as these will need to be compared to the remaining structured sample in [Step 4.3: Compare Structured and Random Samples](#step4c).
+Document the samples that were randomly selected as these will need to be compared to the remaining structured sample set in [Step 4.3: Compare Structured and Random Samples Sets](#step4c).

-<p class="note">While the random sample need not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the digital product (any samples on the digital product may be selected), and the selection of individual samples does not follow a predictable pattern.
-Recording the method used to generate the random sample is crucial for ensuring the reliability and replicability of the findings.</p>
+<p class="note">While the random sample set need not be selected according to strictly scientific criteria, the scope of the selection needs to span the entire scope of the digital product (any samples on the digital product may be selected), and the selection of individual samples does not follow a predictable pattern.
+Recording the method used to generate the random sample set is crucial for ensuring the reliability and replicability of the findings.</p>

 #### Step 3.3: Include Complete Processes {#step3c}

-<strong id="req3c">Methodology Requirement 3.3</strong> Include all samples that are part of a [complete process](#complete) in the selected sample.
+<strong id="req3c">Methodology Requirement 3.3</strong> Include all samples that are part of a [complete process](#complete) in the selected sample set.

-The selected sample has to include all pages or views that belong to a series presenting a complete process.
+The selected sample set has to include all pages or views that belong to a series presenting a complete process.
 When samples belong to a process, all pages or views that belong to that same process have to be included.

 Use the following steps to include the necessary samples:

-1. For each sample selected through [Step 3.1: Include a Structured Sample](#step3a) and [Step 3.2: Include a Randomly Selected Sample](#step3b) that is part of a process, locate the starting point (sample) for the process and include it in the selected sample;
+1. For each sample set selected through [Step 3.1: Include a Structured Sample Set](#step3a) and [Step 3.2: Include a Randomly Selected Sample](#step3b) that is part of a process, locate the starting point (sample) for the process and include it in the selected sample;
 2. For each starting point for a process, identify and record at least the default sequence of samples to complete the process.
 Incude these samples.
     <p class="note">The default sequence follows the standard use case, describing the default path through the complete process.
 It assumes that there are no user input errors and no selection of additional options.
 For example, for a web shop application, the user would proceed to checkout, confirm the default payment option, provide all required payment details correctly, and complete the purchase, without changing the contents of the shopping cart, using a stored user profile, selecting alternative options for payment or shipping address, providing erroneous input, and so forth.</p>
 3. For each process, identify and record the branch sequences of samples that are commonly accessed and critical for the successful completion of the process.
 Include these samples.